rrazcueta/moonveil/docs/players/01-rolling.md

-# Rolling the Pocket Push
+# Rolling and the Pocket Push

 Moonveil runs on the Pocket Push.
 Your **Pocket** lets you swap luck between rolls, while your **Ability Points** can be spent to press harder when the dice don’t fall your way.
 Every choice carries forward—each roll shifts your odds for the next.